wenhaozhao/adk-java/README.md

     for tight integration with the Google ecosystem.

--   **Code-First Development**: Define agent logic, tools, and orchestration directly in Python for ultimate flexibility, testability, and versioning.
+-   **Code-First Development**: Define agent logic, tools, and orchestration directly in Java for ultimate flexibility, testability, and versioning.

 -   **Modular Multi-Agent Systems**: Design scalable applications by composing multiple specialized agents into flexible hierarchies.